AlperBayraktar/WordGuessingGame-KelimeTahminOyunu/README.md

 -   You are trying to guess given words using their descriptions.

--   You have 20 letters to choose for guessing the right answer.
+-   You have 20 letters to choose from while guessing the answer.

--   When you're stuck, you can use hints.
+-   When you're stuck, you can get hints.
 Hints show the next letter of your guess.
 But they don't give information about correctness of your current guess.

 -   Hints cost 20 coins, each right answer will give you 10 coins.